MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-scaling-resources.md

 - Near-zero downtime scaling doesn't work if a [virtual network-injected server with a delegated subnet](../flexible-server/concepts-networking-private.md#virtual-network-concepts) doesn't have sufficient usable IP addresses.
 If you have a standalone server, one extra IP address is necessary.
 For an HA-enabled server, two extra IP addresses are required.
 - Logical replication slots aren't preserved during a near-zero downtime failover event.
 To maintain logical replication slots and ensure data consistency after a scale operation, use the [pg_failover_slot](https://github.com/EnterpriseDB/pg_failover_slots) extension.
 For more information, see [Enabling extension in a flexible server](../flexible-server/concepts-extensions.md#pg_failover_slots).
 - Near-zero downtime scaling doesn't work with [unlogged tables](https://www.postgresql.org/docs/current/sql-createtable.html#SQL-CREATETABLE-UNLOGGED).
 Customers using unlogged tables for any of their data will lose all the data in those tables after the near-zero downtime scaling.
-- Near-zero downtime scaling is currently not supported for High Availability (HA) enabled servers.

 ## Related content